Department of Labor Logo United States Department of Labor

 The second stage of sampling is carried out in three steps: 1) capping burdens for collection units when necessary; 2) allocating items to selected establishments; and 3) selecting classification groups per establishment.
 The sampling unit is the classification group within the establishment.
 The first stage of sampling is determining which establishments BLS will attempt to request data from.
 The second stage is to determine what groupings of items by establishment BLS will ask about.

-A cap is put on burden because BLS does not wish to overwhelm data providers.
-This is primarily done to control an establishment’s item burden for those situations in which it was sampled in multiple strata, in addition to those cases in which multiple establishments were combined into one collection unit during refinement.
+A cap is put on respondent burden because BLS seeks to minimize the burden on data providers while maximizing the number of prices collected.
+Setting a cap is primarily done to control an establishment’s item burden for those situations in which the establishment was sampled in multiple strata, in addition to those cases in which multiple establishments were combined into one collection unit during refinement.
 If either or both of these instances occur and result in the collection unit burden exceeding the upper limit, the item burden within each stratum of each establishment constituting the collection group is proportionately reduced.
 This prevents the overall burden for the collection unit from exceeding the upper limit.

 After capping collection-unit burdens, second-stage sample allocation initially distributes the item burden assigned to a sampled establishment within a stratum to the corresponding classification groups by proportional dollar value.
 The classification group item allocations then undergo a series of readjustments across and within all sampled establishments that trade in these classification groups through an iterative process known as raking.
-The raking process involves redistributing items across classification groups in order to meet minimum item requirements.
-This process also ensures each classification group is allocated enough items across establishments to support publishability across the three primary classification-system strata (Bureau of Economic Analysis end use, harmonized, and the North American Industry Classification System) to which they contribute.
+The raking process involves redistributing items across classification groups to meet minimum item requirements.
+The process also ensures each classification group is allocated enough items across establishments to support publishability across the three primary classification-system strata (BEA end-use, HS, and NAICS) to which they contribute.
 At the same time, this maintains the item burden that was assigned to each of the sampled establishments in the stratum.

 In the second stage of sampling, classification groups are selected with replacement within the sampled establishments.
 The process uses PPS methodology in which the measure of size is the expected number of items to be selected within each classification group for the establishment.
 The PPS method may result in a given establishment’s classification group being assigned a number of items, as items are selected multiple times based upon the relative proportion of the classification group’s value within the establishment.